CSS Images Module Level 4

 3.5.1.
 Color Stop Lists

-Color stops and transition hints are specified in a color stop list, which is a list of two or more color stops interleaved with optional transition hints:
+Color stops and transition hints are specified in a color stop list, which is a list of one or more color stops interleaved with optional transition hints:

 <color-stop-list> =